ZaneAvernathy/GORGON-EGG/source/modules/README.md

 <Extend File="Example.lyn.event" Name="Example_Extend"/>
 ```

-This will `#include` the file (if specified by multiple tags, it will only be included once) in the generated Event Assembler installer and will add a function call to the `EXTEND_CALLS` macro in the generated C header file of the form
+This will `#include` the file (if specified by multiple tags, it will only be included once) in the generated Event Assembler installer and will add a function pointer to the `EXTEND_CALLS` macro in the generated C header file, which will be called like
 ```c
 Example_Extend(proc);
 ```